 If you do have a bias and they find out later, you'll lose that trust.

-They're going to find out about your competition anyway, if you write an article introducing them to all the vendors in the area, they're at least reading the information on your site, and you have the first chance to convert them into a lead.
+But let's be honest: they're going to find out about your competition anyway, if you write an article introducing them to all the vendors, they're at least reading the information on your site, and you have the first chance to convert them into a lead.